neclimdul/marketo-rest/docs/Asset/Api/EmailsApi.md

 Rearrange Email Modules

-Rearranges the modules in an email
+Rearranges the modules in an email.
+Required Permissions: Read-Write Assets

 ### Example
 ```php